Looking for sign language basics? Choose Digital Downloads or DVDs!

 Where do I start learning sign language?

 Start learning sign language with one of our Sign Language Systems.
 Ages 0-3 Baby Signing Time, Ages 3-8 Signing Time, and Ages 8+ SignIt ASL.
 (Learn about each system below.)
-We also have a network of Signing Time Academy Instructors who teach classes
+Our all of our systems include sign language videos that teach ASL vocabulary through music, visual cues, written word and modeling by Rachel, Alex, Leah and other children.
+We also have a network of Signing Time Academy Instructors who teach classes.

 About Baby Signing Time

 Why sign with my Baby?
 Baby Signing Time helps you break the communication barrier so you can communicate even before your baby learns to talk.
 Your child’s first 100 words in signs, songs, and stories!

 - Help your child feel loved